vippsas/vipps-checkout/vipps-checkout-api.md

 </head>
 ```

-#### Alternative 1: Classic implementation where Vipps Checkout is embedded in an iFrame on your site
+#### Alternative 1: Classic implementation where Checkout is embedded in an iFrame on your site

-This is the standard flow where Vipps Checkout is embedded on your site typically when a customer checks out a shopping cart.
-For direct checkout of a single item, see [Vipps Checkout Direct](#alternative-2-vipps-checkout-direct---we-handle-the-checkout-and-redirect-the-user-back-to-you).
+This is the standard flow where Checkout is embedded on your site typically when a customer checks out a shopping cart.
+For direct checkout of a single item, see [Checkout Direct](#alternative-2-vipps-checkout-direct---we-handle-the-checkout-and-redirect-the-user-back-to-you).
 The two alternatives can work side by side in combination on your site.

 The SDK exposes a global function called `VippsCheckout`.
 Initialize this with the following parameters